 When you're there: This area is known for great hiking and walking trails in nature.
 There's also wildlife and incredible birdlife.
 Arriving in the afternoon, you can spend the remainder of the day enjoying The Waterberg Plateau Park and surrounds; private game farms in the area offer game viewing and some have active conservation programmes like AfriCat on the private Okonjima Reserve.

-*2 scheduled camp activities are included.
-Discuss you activity schedule with the lodge on arrival
+*2 scheduled camp activities are included at Okonjima.
+Discuss you activity schedule with the lodge on arrival.

 Okonjima Luxury Bush Camp